James Serpell: Career

-After graduating he went to the University of Cambridge and established the Companion Animal Research Group there in 1985.
+After graduating, Serpell went to the University of Cambridge and established the Companion Animal Research Group there in 1985.
 He moved to the University of Pennsylvania in 1993 and teaches there currently.
 While at the University of Pennsylvania he was part of creating C-BARQ, the first standardized dog behavioral assessment survey.

-Serpell's scholarship and research in the area of anthrozoology is unusual in ranging broadly, including publications on anthropology and the humanities, as well as scientific prospective studies of human-animal interactions.
-His early book, In the Company of Animals, remains the classic work providing a broad overview of human-animal interactions.
-Similarly, his edited book, The Domestic Dog (now in 2nd edition) is the primary source on dogs' behavior and our interactions with them.
-Among his many classic research papers is one (the first) documenting increased walking by new Cambridge pet owners after adopting a puppy.
+Serpell's scholarship and research in the area of anthrozoology is interdisciplinary, incorporating anthropology and the humanities, as well as scientific studies of human-animal interactions.
+His early book, In the Company of Animals, provides a broad overview of human-animal interactions.
+His edited book The Domestic Dog (now in 2nd edition) focuses on dogs' behavior and human interactions with them.
+Among his research papers is one documenting increased walking by new Cambridge pet owners after adopting a puppy.
 Another early study helped explain the source of the widespread compatibility that pet owners feel with their dogs, despite various behavior problems.

-Serpell's scholarly leadership was recognized already in 1992 when he was presented the IAHAIO/ISAZ Distinguished Scholar Award.
+Serpell's scholarly leadership was recognized in 1992 when he was presented the IAHAIO/ISAZ Distinguished Scholar Award.
 He is a primary leader and founder of the International Society for Anthrozoology (ISAZ), which publishes Anthrozoos.
 Acknowledging his contributions to the society, ISAZ is appointing him as a Fellow of ISAZ, as one of the inaugural group of Fellows.

 Publications

 Serpell is the author of In the Company of Animals: A Study of Human-Animal Relationships and is the editor of two editions of The Domestic Dog: Its Evolution, Behavior and Interactions with People.
 He has published many research papers on Zoology, Cultural Anthropology, and Animal Behavior.
-Among his highly cited publications that have been cited over 200 times each are: Animal-assisted interventions in mental health: Definitions and theoretical foundations; Development and validation of a questionnaire for measuring behavior and temperament traits in pet dogs; Anthropomorphism and anthropomorphic selection---beyond the "Cute Response"; and Factors influencing human attitudes to animals and their welfare.
+Among his publications that have been cited over 200 times each are: Animal-assisted interventions in mental health: Definitions and theoretical foundations; Development and validation of a questionnaire for measuring behavior and temperament traits in pet dogs; Anthropomorphism and anthropomorphic selection---beyond the "Cute Response"; and Factors influencing human attitudes to animals and their welfare.